matthewru/ghostmod/README.md

-# ghostmod
+# GhostMod

-A minecraft mod that uses Java coding to add exclusive items to the game
+A Minecraft mod that uses Java coding to add exclusive items to the game